-- 8(1) The Lieutenant Governor in Council may appoint two persons who reside in Saskatchewan as councillors. - (2) Where the Lieutenant Governor in Council appoints a person as a councillor, the term of office of that person is not to exceed three years.
+- 8(1) The Lieutenant Governor in Council may appoint four persons who reside in Saskatchewan as councillors. - (2) Where the Lieutenant Governor in Council appoints a person as a councillor, the term of office of that person is not to exceed three years. - (3) Subject to subsection (4), a councillor appointed pursuant to this section holds office until the person's successor is appointed and is eligible for reappointment, but is not eligible to hold office for more than two consecutive terms. - (4) A councillor appointed pursuant to this section ceases to hold office if the person ceases to be a resident of Saskatchewan.

-- (3) Subject to subsection (4), an appointed councillor holds office until the person's successor is appointed and is eligible for reappointment, but is not eligible to hold office for more than two consecutive terms. - (4) An appointed councillor ceases to hold office if the person ceases to be a resident of Saskatchewan. - (5) An appointed councillor may exercise rights and serve as a member of committees to the same extent as other councillors, but is not eligible to be an officer of the college. - (6) One of the appointed councillors is to be a member of the discipline committee. - (7) The absence or inability to act as a member of the discipline committee by an appointed councillor or the failure to appoint a councillor pursuant to this section does not impair the ability of the other members of the discipline committee to act. - (8) The minister shall pay remuneration and reimbursement for expenses of appointed councillors at the rate determined by the Lieutenant Governor in Council.
+- (5) A councillor appointed pursuant to this section may exercise rights and serve as a member of committees to the same extent as other councillors, but is not eligible to be an officer of the college. - (6) At least one councillor appointed pursuant to this section is to be a member of the discipline committee. - (7) The absence or inability to act as a member of the discipline committee by a councillor appointed pursuant to this section or the failure to appoint a councillor pursuant to this section does not impair the ability of the other members of the discipline committee to act. - (8) The minister shall pay remuneration and reimbursement for expenses of councillors appointed pursuant to this section at the rate determined by the Lieutenant Governor in Council.